Santa Monica, California: Airport and ports

 The city owns and operates a general aviation airport, Santa Monica Airport, which has been the site of several important aviation achievements.
 Commercial flights are available for residents at LAX, a few miles south of Santa Monica.

 Like other cities in Los Angeles County, Santa Monica is dependent upon the Port of Long Beach and the Port of Los Angeles for international ship cargo.
 In the 1890s, Santa Monica was once in competition with Wilmington, California, and San Pedro for recognition as the "Port of Los Angeles" (see History of Santa Monica, California).

 Other

 Since the mid-1980s, various proposals have been made to extend the Purple Line subway to Santa Monica under Wilshire Boulevard.
-There are no current plans to complete the "subway to the sea," an estimated $5 billion project.
+There are no current plans to complete the "subway to the sea", an estimated $5 billion project.

 In August 2018, Santa Monica issued permits to Bird, Lime, Lyft, and Jump Bikes to operate dockless scooter-sharing systems in the city.
+As of April 2023, Lyft, Spin, Veo, and Wheels are licensed to provide micro-mobility transportation in city.

 Emergency services

 Two major hospitals are within the Santa Monica city limits, UCLA Medical Center, Santa Monica and Saint John's Health Center.
-Four fire stations provide medical and fire response, staffed with six Paramedic Engines, a Truck company, a Hazardous Materials team and an Urban Search & Rescue team.
+Four fire stations provide medical and fire response, staffed with six Paramedic Engines, a Truck company, a Hazardous Materials team, and an Urban Search & Rescue team.
 Santa Monica Fire Department has its own Dispatch Center.
 Ambulance transportation is provided by McCormick Ambulance Services.